 I haven’t posted in a while, as I have been traveling around Mexico tasting and drinking and enjoying…..and can’t wait to get to work on some new recipes to share with you.

 But first, I need to detox.
 I’ve spent the last two weeks in Mexico eating and drinking and then eating some more.
 Not to mention the weeks that proceeded Mexico were spent eating and drinking and eating to celebrate the Christmas holiday.

-The primary ingredients are organic raw honey, organic ground turmeric and organic cayenne pepper.
-Raw honey is an excellent source of antioxidants and stengthens the immune system.
-Make sure you use raw honey, as processed honey (most honey is processed, it must say RAW) loses many of the health benefits when it is heated above 115 degrees fahrenheit.
+The primary ingredients are organic raw honey, organic ground turmeric, and organic cayenne pepper.
+Raw honey is an excellent source of antioxidants and strengthens the immune system.
+Make sure you use raw honey, as processed honey (most honey is processed, it must say RAW) loses many of the health benefits when it is heated above 115 degrees Fahrenheit.

-Turmeric is a root that looks like bright orange ginger root.
-I can sometimes find it fresh, but for this recipe I use ground organic turmeric.
-Turmeric is a powerful anti-inflammatory and is thought to inhibit growth of cancer cells.
-It is often used in Indian cooking and Ayurvedic medicine, and gives yellow mustard its bright color.
+Turmeric is a root that looks like a bright orange ginger root.
+I can sometimes find it fresh, but for this recipe, I use ground organic turmeric.
+Turmeric is a powerful anti-inflammatory and is thought to inhibit the growth of cancer cells.
+It is often used in Indian cooking and Ayurvedic medicine and gives yellow mustard its bright color.

 Cayenne pepper is a wonderful detoxifying agent and is also thought to kill cancer cells.
 Use as much as you can handle.

 Makes about 1 1/2 cups.
 Keeps in cool, dark pantry for several months, but if you’re drinking it every day, it won’t last that long!